bsingr/networkmanager-dbus/README.md

   * [General API](http://projects.gnome.org/NetworkManager/developers/api/09/spec.html)
   * [Details](http://projects.gnome.org/NetworkManager/developers/api/09/ref-settings.html)

+## Documentation

+Please have a look at [Documentation](http://rubydoc.info/github/dpree/networkmanager-dbus)

+Or build it your on your own using `yard` gem, running the command from projet dir:

+    yardoc

 ## Installation

 Please make sure that you have `dbus` and `networkmanager` installed on the machine